 Amplifying Indigenous and Endangered Voices: The Critical Role of Collaboration for the Talk of the Town Program

-Many people often asked me about what type of cultural work I do.
-In the spirit of entertaining that question, I am happy to share the work I did last year with El Museo del Barrio on a community engagement program with the support of the National Endowment of the Arts and the Avery Foundation.
-I had the opportunity to be led by Rodrigo Moura, Chief Curator and Alexia Arrizurieta, Curatorial Assistant of El Museo del Barrio and I am grateful to them for the amazing opportunity to work together along with a distinguished group of other advisors and subject matter professionals to take all of this ideas to reality.
+Many people often ask me about what type of cultural work I do.
+One of the most significant projects I have worked on took place in 2024 with El Museo del Barrio on a community engagement program with the support of the National Endowment of the Arts and the Avery Foundation and in collaboration with the NYC Mayor’s Office of Immigrant Affairs ( MOIA).
+I had the opportunity to be led by Rodrigo Moura, Chief Curator and Alexia Arrizurieta, Curatorial Assistant of El Museo del Barrio and I am grateful to them for the amazing opportunity to collaborate together along with a distinguished group of other advisors and subject matter professionals to take all of these ideas to a reality.

 El Museo del Barrio’s Talk of the Town Artist-in-Residence: Engaging with Indigenous and Endangered language communities was a groundbreaking program designed to amplify the voices of immigrant New Yorkers who speak indigenous and endangered languages.
 Carishina’s consultancy services in project management and cultural programming was instrumental in navigating every phase of the project.